SINTEF-AppliedCompSci/MRST/README.md

 ### Summary ###

 The main function of this repository, ChemicalModel.m, allows the creation and solution of arbitrarily complex aqueous chemistry systems including a number of surface chemistry models assuming local chemical equilibrium.
 The function leverages the tools developed by the SINTEF [MRST team](http://www.sintef.no/projectweb/mrst/) including [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).
-The chemical model created can be used to calculate batch reaction calculations or be coupled to flow within MRST.
+The chemical model created can be used to calculate batch reaction or can be coupled to flow within MRST.

 ### Installation ###